Tomayto, Tomahto: Career Growth vs. Career Development

 While often used interchangeably, the concepts of career growth and career development mean different things – and not only should employers understand the difference, they should have a hand in enabling both career growth and development for their employees.

-Employees today are hopping between jobs in record numbers, and when asked why, the answer often includes a desire to advance in their career.
+Employees today are still hopping between jobs at a high rate, and when asked why, the answer often includes a desire for career growth opportunities.
 For the busy HR or L&D manager, it may seem at first sight like that’s the employee’s problem.
 But the reality is that both worker and workplace benefit when plans for career growth and career development become an organizational concern.

 First Things First: What is the Difference?

-Career growth is the long-term journey of professional advancement.
-A common career path of growth includes getting promoted either at your organization or moving to a higher career level at another company.
-This accounts for most of the advancement in the workplace.
+Career growth is the long-term journey of professional development.
+A common career path of growth includes getting promoted either at your organization (AKA internal mobility) or moving to a higher career level at another company.
+(This second type of move currently accounts for most of the advancement in the workplace).

 Yes, there is significant overlap and connectivity between these two concepts.
 To grow, an employee needs to develop, and upon developing, they’ll have more chances for growth.